Read transcripts of debates in both Houses

-Written evidence has been published.
+Written evidence (PDF)

 The Committee’s seventh Report on Football Governance, published in July 2011, addressed some of the problems currently facing domestic football.
 The Report concluded that big changes needed to be made to the football governance structures in England to address financial instability and levels of debt in the game, and to secure its future.

 In February 2012, the Football Association, Premier League, Football League and National Game jointly set out their proposals for reform of football governance to the Department for Culture, Media and Sport.